watsonbox/exportify/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+In the project directory, first run `yarn install` to set up dependencies, then you can run:

 **`yarn start`**